JackFerris2/cop4813-project/README.md

 - `create-task.html` – A form to submit a new task
 - `edit-task.html` – A form to (eventually) edit existing tasks
 - `dashboard.php` – Displays all current tasks from the database
+- `create-user.html` - A form to create a new user account (not linked on any webpage)

 These forms are styled using Bootstrap and support real user input.